ABOUT US

 Award-winning theatre company Artistic Fraud of Newfoundland commissioned Andrew to compose an original all-vocal score for its production of “Oil And Water”, combining Newfoundland folk music with African-American Gospel.
 “Oil And Water” debuted to rave reviews in cities across Canada, from 2010 through 2012.

 Andrew is the Founder and Co-Artistic Director of Culchahworks Arts Collective, a vibrant Toronto-based arts organization that promises to deliver works with deep cultural resonance in the future.
 Culchahworks produced the Toronto commemoration of the 50th anniversary of the March of Washington, and Dr. Martin Luther King’s historic “I Have A Dream” speech, which received national media coverage.
-Through Culchahworks, Andrew has founded and serves as the Music Director of the Warriors’ Chorus.
-This pilot project, undertaken in partnership with the Toronto District School Board, brings together youth facing unique challenges into a choir.
+Through Culchahworks, Andrew developed and ran the Warriors’ Chorus - a "heritage reclamation" project undertaken in partnership with the Toronto District School Board, which brought together racialized youth facing challenges in the school system.

 Culchahworks also premiered Andrew’s oratorio, “We Still Dare To Dream”, inspired by Dr. King’s speech, in January 2014, at Toronto’s Queen Elisabeth Theatre, to rave reviews.
 The Oratorio was remounted in 2016, as part of the “King’s Playlist” concert.
 Culchahworks presented the workshop and full presentations of Nicole Brooks’ “Obeah Opera”, a fictional retelling of the Salem witch trials through the eyes of African slave women.
 Culchahworks presented Andrew’s “Global Marley”, a multimedia concert tribute to reggae icon Bob Marley, on what would have been the artist’s 70th birthday.
 In 2017, Culchahworks produced Andrew’s multi-disciplinary tribute to African-American artist and activist Harry Belafonte, celebrating the icon’s 90th birthday, produced an event celebrating the history and legacy of the African djembe drum, and produced the 2nd edition of the Can.You.Read.Festival, a one-day festival of literacy and food security.
 In 2018, Culchahworks premiered “Portraits, Patterns, Possibilities: A Black Canadian Trilogy” – three original plays Andrew wrote, directed and produced.
 Each play tells the story of a significant African-Canadian for whom 2018 is an anniversary year.